linkzeldagg/Projects/README.md

 * My first attempt to Unity
 * A Mobile game, a ball will bounce when hitting user drawn lines.
 * Control the ball hit bouns items, or it will die after several bounces.
-* Special item makes splitting a ball to two balls.
+* Special item splits a ball into two balls.

 **2016.7, Vulkan rendering framework.** Vulkan / C++
 * I made this for learning Vulkan (a new Graphics API).